joelparkerhenderson/issues/TEMPLATE.md

 # Issue Title

+## Score

+Any score information, such as priority, severity, magnitude, category.

+## Chief Complaint (CC)

+Summarize the problem as reported by the affected person.

 ## Participants (Px)

-Who is involved, such as users, employees, partners, specific people, etc.
+Who is involved, such as the discoverer of the issue, affected users, employees, partners, specific people, who to inform about the progress, etc.

 ## Symptoms (Sx)